ratatui/ratatui/examples/README.md

 This example shows the full range of RGB colors in an animation.
 [Source](./apps/colors-rgb/).

+## Constraint Explorer demo

+This interactive example shows how different constraints can be used to layout widgets.
+[Source](./apps/constraint-explorer/).

 ## Hello World demo

 This example shows how to create a simple TUI with a text.
 [Source](./apps/hello-world/).